sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 interaction, the transaction process determines **what** they can do next and **how** it happens.

+// TODO: Update carousel

-Let’s revisit our Flex default transaction process, this time in conjunction with Flex Template for Web, to illustrate this.
+Let’s revisit our Flex default transaction process, this time in conjunction with Sharetribe Web Template, to illustrate this.
 You’ll see how a transaction process state looks for providers and customers in Saunatime, a Flex demo marketplace.
-If you’re not sure what is meant by the “Flex Template”, you can read more about it [here](/operator-guides/concepts/#flex-templates-for-web-ftw).
+If you’re not sure what is meant by the “Sharetribe Web Template”, you can read more about it [here](/operator-guides/concepts/#flex-templates-for-web-ftw).

 <txnprocessuxcarousel title="Transaction process and user experience">